palashsarkar18/opening-hours/README.md

 and converts the time to a human-readable format.

 ### Setup
-* Clone the project.
+* Clone the project (or decompress the zip file).
 * Use the python version specified in [.python-version](/.python-version) file.
 * Initialize development environment `source ./init-project`.
 * Start the server `make run`.

 ### API input
-Input JSON consist of keys indicating days of a week and corresponding opening hours as values.
-One JSON file includes data for one restaurant.
+Input JSON consist of keys indicating days of the week and corresponding opening hours as values.
 ```
 {
     <dayofweek>: <opening hours>